top of page

 the worst case in the geologic record".

-Ocean acidification is destructive to marine eco-systems and
+Ocean acidification is destructive to marine eco-systems, coral, and

 MIT Study, July, 2019